 No, Predator season tickets only permit fly fishing for pike at Chew Valley Lake.

 Auctions set the market rate for a ticket and form part of the overall mix for ticket sales.
 Previous experience at Chew Valley has shown that auctions provide a welcome alternative for some anglers that wish to secure a fishing permit for particular dates and don’t mind paying market rate.

 How will tickets be sold?

 The main proportion of tickets will be issued to customers via a live draw.
 This will take place at Woodford Lodge on Monday 22nd July at 1pm.
+Entries must be received no later than midday on Monday 22nd July 2019.
+Confirmation will be sent upon receiving your entry.
 Interested parties are encouraged to come and watch this draw in person.
 We aim to live stream this draw via our Facebook page for those customers unable to make this date.

 Anyone interested in purchasing a ticket should contact us via our contact form foundHERE or directly to firstname.lastname@example.org.
 Emails must be titled BLAGDON PIKE.
 You will be required to supply your NAME, FULL ADDRESS, EMAIL ADDRESS and CONTACT TELEPHONE NUMBER.
 Once entrants have been collated, names will be entered into a draw.

 Everyone’s name will be entered into the draw once.
 When the draw takes place the first name out of the draw will be offered the first pick of the dates, second name will be offered the second pick etc until all dates have been filled.
 All names entered into the draw will be drawn.
 Names drawn late may not be successful in getting a date or may have the choice of limited dates.